 reboot_required under the Checks section.

-No metrics are collected at this time.
+No metrics are collected.

 To create alert conditions on these service checks in Datadog, select ‘Custom Check’ on the Create Monitor page, not ‘Integration’.